alokaneunice/AWS-terraform/command.md

 terraform init  (to initailize terraform backend)

-terraform fmt (formarts the file to a standard format)
+terraform fmt (formats the file to a standard format)

 terraform validate (checks if th HCL code is valid)